This post may contain affiliate links. Please read our disclosure policy.

 Hummus has been a staple in Middle Eastern cuisine for centuries.
 The word “hummus” means chickpeas in Arabic.
 Traditional hummus is known for its creamy texture and rich flavors.
 Over time, hummus has evolved, and numerous variations like Black Bean Hummus have emerged.

-• Spices: Ground cumin, salt, and black pepper
+• Spices: A combination of ground cumin, salt, and black pepper is used to season the hummus perfectly.

 RELATED: 5 Simple Tips When Cooking For One